steven-cardini/healthy-cell-selector/doc/journal.md

 # Plan for upcoming Weeks

-## Week 14
-- Add other path variables to data sets and use only values from time point 10 on
-- Re-evaluate decision tree as well as Naive Bayesian with the new path variables

 ## Week 15
+- Continue work to add a measure for difference between time points; use only values from time point 10 on (?)
+- Try another approach based on statistics (classify cells outside a defined quantile range as unhealthy)

+## Week 16
+- Continue work from week 15
-- Continue with another approach (logistic regression?)
+- Maybe continue with another approach (Support Vector Machines?)

 # Project Journal

+## 06.04.2017
+13:00 - 18:15
+- Used more refined criteria for decision trees and other aggregate functions (IQR) for attributes
+- Added evaluation / diagnostics (confusion matrix overview)
+- Discussion with M. Dobrzynski about next steps
+- Started work to add a measure for difference between time points

+## 31.03.2017
+16:00 - 16:20
+- Project Meeting with Prof. B. Anrig

 ## 30.03.2017
 13:00 - 18:00